-Ask If Mouth Closed When Adjusting Mouth Outline - check this box and when adjusting the points on the mouth PortraitPro will prompt you with a question about whether the mouth is open or closed.
+Ask If Mouth Closed When Adjusting Mouth Outline - if this box is checked and if you choose to manually locate the points around a face, then when adjusting the points on the mouth PortraitPro will prompt you with a question about whether the mouth is open or closed.
 Note that even with this option on, you can press the spacebar to select that the mouth is open and move on to the stage of actually moving the mouth points.
 After doing this, if the mouth really is closed, just move the lip points together and they will merge to form a closed mouth shape.